neurotech-berkeley/neurotech-course/lab7/README.md

 ### Stimulus Presentation + Recording

-- Attach electrodes to participant's head, preferably in visual cortex on the back of the head.
+- Attach electrodes to participant's head, 2 on the frontal cortex (on forehead) and 2 on temporal lobe (right above the ears).
 - Have participant sit in chair in front of monitor
-- Connect to the ganglion and stream data: `node ganglion-lsl.js`
+- Connect to the ganglion and stream data: `cd recording; node ganglion-lsl.js`
-- Run lsl-viewer to check connections and stream: `python lsl-viewer.py`
+- Run lsl-viewer to check connections and stream: `python recording/lsl-viewer.py`
+- Test that movie playing works: `python paradigm/test_movie.py videos/sintel_trailer.mpg`
-- Record data: `python lsl-record.py`
+- Start movie: `python paradigm/play_tag_movie.py videos/sintel_trailer.mpg`
-- Run stress test: `python stroop_test.py medium` (can change easy to "hard" or "easy" for more or less stress)
+- Record data (replace "name" with your name, and "movie" with "sintel" or "bunny"):
+  `python recording/lsl-record.py -f data/data_movie_name_1.csv`

+### Analysis